Medical Ethics: Conscientious Objection Among Physicians

 Earns: 1.0 CME credits

-Speaker: Jason Adam Wasserman, PhD, does not have relevant financial relationships.
+Speaker: Jason Adam Wasserman, PhD, has no relevant financial relationship(s) with ineligible companies to disclose.

 Statement of Accreditation: The Michigan State Medical Society is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.